Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Risk-Aware Explore-then-Commit ( ) Algorithm for Linear Bandit

-\end{theorem} The result follows immediately from Proposition \ref{prop:regret_trans} and Proposition \ref{prop:eps} as well as the fact that $\E{R_{\pi}(T)}-\E{\hat{R}_{\pi}(T)}=\tilde{O}(K)$ (see, e.g., Theorem 1 of \cite{vakili2016}). \begin{remark} Existing regret upper bound for risk-aware bandits scales as $O(KT^{2/3})$ \cite{sani2012risk}, which could easily become linear in $T$ when $K$ becomes large (e.g., when $K=\Omega(T^{1/3})$).
-In contrast, our regret upper bound critically decouples the two parameters $K$ and $T.$ This implies that, even when the action space becomes large and complex, our regret bound would still be sub-linear in terms of $T.$ Moreover, compared to the regret lower bound developed in \cite{vakili2016}, we can conclude that our dependence on $T$ is indeed optimal. \end{remark}
+\begin{remark}[\textbf{Near-Optimal Regret Upper Bound and the Advantages}] Existing regret upper bound for risk-aware bandits scales as $O(KT^{2/3})$ \citep{sani2012risk}, which could easily become linear in $T$ when $K$ becomes large (\eg, when $K=\Omega(T^{1/3})$).
+In contrast, our regret upper bound critically decouples the dependence on $K$ and $T.$ This implies that, even when the action space becomes large and complex, our regret bound would still be sub-linear in terms of $T.$ Moreover, compared to the regret lower bound developed in \cite{vakili2016}, we can conclude that our dependence on $T$ is indeed optimal up to a logarithmic factor. \end{remark}